FoodSentimentObservatory/pyMSSQL/README.md

 Sample keyword files for filtering and grouping in datasets are available in the data folder.

-Before running the code, go to config.txt and set the desired search-definition value to 1.
+Before running the code, go to config.txt and set the desired search-definition value and the relevant sprint-number to 1.

 ```
-If you want to process general food discourse data, in the search-definition tag set `general` to 1.
+If you want to process general food discourse data, in the search-definition tag set `general` to 1 and in sprint-number, set sprintOne to 1.

-The code will then automatically select the needed keyword file, generalDiscourse.txt, available the data folder.
+The code will then automatically select the needed keyword file, generalDiscourse.txt, available the data folder and it will connect to the relevant database.

 It will also select the search term that will be needed to sift through the database and collect only tweets
 from that discourse search.
 In this case from the tag `search-terms` it will select `genfoodhygiene`.
 ```
+#### Sprint 1 database
+Relevant discourses: general, fhis and fhrs

+#### Sprint 2 database
+Relevant discourses: cheese, burgers, experiment three

+#### Sprint 3 database
+Not conducted yet.

 ## Running the code